maciejg-git/vue-litewind/src/documentation/pages/popover.md

 ###### Popover activation

-To control popover visibility you can use `reference` slot (recommended method) or `v-trigger` component.
+To control popover visibility and placement you can use:

+- element in the `reference` slot of the `v-popover` (recommended method)
+- element in the `v-trigger` component.
+See the [usage and example](#ExamplePopoverTrigger).

 To control it programatically you can add optional `v-model` or call exposed `show()` and `hide()` functions.

 ###### Popover content

-Popover allows for any type of content inside.
-To make it flexible it does not have own default container, you can use `v-card` with variants or utility classes to organize content.
+`v-popover` does not have own default container for content.
+You can use `v-card` or any other element for that purpose.
+This makes dropdown menu flexible and allows for any type of content inside.

 ###### Teleport